reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

     ![Picture 1](./media/image_22.png)

-1. Now select **Advanced Settings** tab from the query's command bar.
+1. Now select the **Advanced Settings** tab from the query's command bar.

 1. Select **Show refresh icon when not editing** box.